CaptainRich/just-tech-news/README.md

  * express-handlebars
  * express-session
  * connect-session-sequelize
- * dotenv
+ * dotenv (to privatize database name, user ID, and password - avoids GIT source control)
- * bcrypt
+ * bcrypt (to encrypt user passwords)
  * mysql2
+ * insomnia (for route testing)

 # Application Structure & Logic
  .env                            - this file (private) contains the database name, user ID, and password /db/schema.sql                  - this file dumps the database and initializes a new one.
  /config/connection.js           - this file creates the connection to the database on startup.
  /models/index.js                - this file collects the various table models and defines their associations.
  /models/user.js                 - this file defines the "user" database table.
+ /controllers/api/user-routes.js - the API routes for the 'user' model

 # Deployment Link